 TWC receives the actual cash remittance.

-For example, if a Board has a $50,000 donation/transfer agreement—with remittance dates of January 2 for $20,000 and June 2 for the remaining $30,000—and the Commission has accepted the associated pledge, the Board will have access to draw the federal and local funds for the $20,000 approximately one week after the $20,000 is received by TWC and the TWC contract or amendment is fully executed.
+For example, if a Board has a $50,000 donation/transfer agreement, with remittance dates of January 2 for $20,000 and June 2 for the remaining $30,000, and the Commission has accepted the associated pledge, the Board will have access to draw the federal and local funds for the $20,000 approximately one week after the $20,000 is received by TWC and the TWC contract or amendment is fully executed.
 The Board will then have access to the $30,000 in local funds and its respective federal share approximately one week after the $30,000 donation/transfer is received by TWC and the TWC contract or amendment is fully executed.

 C-702: Local Match Budgets in the Child Care Case Management System